Homeschool Year Two: Our Rhythms & Priorities

 I’m less interested in filling every hour of our day and more interested in creating simple, consistent anchors that help our home function well.

-One of those anchors is what we call our “Daily Five.”
+One of those anchors we will continue next year is what we call our “Daily Five.”

-Before school even begins, we start our day with five simple things we want our kids to learn to take ownership of:
+Before school even begins, we start every day with five simple things we want our kids to learn to take ownership of:

-(I share our printable toddler routine chart with all of the visual cards we use here.)
+(I share our FREE printable toddler routine chart with 108 chores, routines, activities, and more here.)

 Are they always excited about completing their Daily Five?
 Absolutely not.
 I have one child who still needs a daily reminder that this is, in fact, part of our morning routine. 😂 But I also know that these habits take time to build, and my hope is that with consistency, they’ll eventually become second nature.